StefMa/AndroidArtifacts/README.md

 [![Download](https://api.bintray.com/packages/stefma/maven/AndroidArtifacts/images/download.svg) ](https://bintray.com/stefma/maven/AndroidArtifacs/_latestVersion)

 # AndroidArtifacts

-A super easy way to create Android ~and Java artifacts~.
+A super easy way to create Android and Java artifacts.

 ## Description
 This is a simple helper for configure the `maven-publish` plugin.
-It will automatically setup the `publications` for your project.
+It will create all the possible [`publications`](https://docs.gradle.org/current/userguide/publishing_maven.html#publishing_maven:publications) for your Android or Java project.

+## Plugins
+This project provides two different plugins.
+The `guru.stefma.androidartifacts` & the `guru.stefma.javaartifacts` plugin.

+Well, as the name reveals the first one should be used in **Android** projects while the second one can be used in standalone **Java** projects.

+The following describes the setup for the `androidartifacts` plugin.
+But since it shares the same API with the `javaartifacts` the setup is quite similar.

+For mor information checkout the [development documentation](DEVELOPMENT.md).

 ## How to apply
 You can use it as a standalone plugin in the following way: